• Latest

 Can Chocolate Lower LDL Cholesterol?

-1. Can I eat milk chocolate if I have high cholesterol?
+1. Can I eat milk chocolate with high cholesterol?

-It’s best to avoid it.
-Milk chocolate is high in sugar and saturated fats, which can raise LDL cholesterol.
+It’s best to limit or avoid milk chocolate.
+It contains more sugar and saturated fats that can raise LDL cholesterol.

-2. How much dark chocolate is safe to eat daily?
+2. How much dark chocolate is safe per day?

 Yes.
-White chocolate contains no cocoa solids, is mostly sugar and fat, and offers none of the heart benefits of dark chocolate.
+White chocolate contains no cocoa solids and offers no heart health benefits.

 The Bottom Line

-Paired with a healthy, balanced diet and regular exercise, dark chocolate can be one of those rare treats that’s good for both your taste buds and your heart.
+When combined with a balanced diet and regular exercise, dark chocolate can be a heart-friendly indulgence that satisfies both your cravings and your health goals.

 Previous Post